 Not using a CDN plays another critical role in slowing down your WordPress site.
 We’ve answered it in-depth in our Why You Should Be Using WordPress CDN article.

 Clicking the Performance tab will present you with more metrics reported by the browser and Lighthouse Performance.

 As you can see, this test webpage has nothing well going for it.
 Going to the report’s Structure and Waterfall tabs will give you even more insights.

-Next up is Pingdom Tools, another popular speed testing tool.
+Next up is Pingdom Tools, another popular site speed testing tool.
 We’ll test the same site’s homepage again here.